nmmarquez/2016_Spatio-temporal_models/mort_project/final_paper.md

 log(m_{lat}) \sim \mathcal{N}(\mu_{lat}, \sigma_{obs})
 $$

+In structuring the model in this way the deterministic skeleton insures that estimates will follow a coherent age structure that fits with our past observations on how mortality operates.

 ## Fitting the model
+### Data

 In order to test the model we will evaluate the model as fitted on US state mortality data between the years of 1990 to 2015.
 US data